Gartner Logo

 Supplier value can come in a variety of forms.
 One great way to make the assessment process valuable for your suppliers is to share back the results, so they know where they stand in relation to their peers.
 Or, value can come in the form of offering preferential terms or more favorable contracting.
 An emerging practice is offering sustainable financing solutions to suppliers, giving them the ability to make the necessary infrastructure or equipment upgrades to meet your goals.

 At the very minimum, your assessment initiative should reduce survey fatigue and be as standardized as possible.
 Supplier sustainability tech platforms can help scale this process, allowing information to be pre-populated and easily shared to multiple customers.
-For an overview of the market and its key players, check out Gartner’s 2021 Market Guide for Supplier Sustainability Applications.
+For an overview of the market and its key players, check out the Gartner Market Guide for Supplier Sustainability Applications.

 Section 4 – Collaborating for a More Sustainable Future